Strength of Minibatch Noise in SGD: Noise Structure for Generic Settings

 \section{Noise Structure for Generic Settings}

-The results in the previous sections suggests that the SGD noises differ for different kinds of situation, and this motivates us to derive the noise covariance differently for different kinds of minima.
+The results in the previous sections suggest that (1) the SGD noises differ for different kinds of situations, and (2) SGD noise contains a term proportional to the training loss in general.
+These two facts motivate us to derive the noise covariance differently for different kinds of minima.
 Let $f(\mathbf{w},x)$ denote the output of the model for a given input $x\in\mathbb{R}^D$.
 Here, we consider a more general case; $f(\mathbf{w},x)$ may be any differentiable function, e.g., a non-linear deep neural network.
 The number of parameters in the model is denoted by $P$, and hence $\mathbf{w}\in\mathbb{R}^P$.
 For a training dataset $\{x_i,y_i\}_{i=1,2,\dots,N}$, the loss function with a $L_2$ regularization is given by where $L_0(\mathbf{w})=\frac{1}{N}\sum_{i=1}^N\ell(f(\mathbf{w},x_i),y_i)$ is the loss function without regularization, and $H_0$ is the Hessian of $L_0$.
 We focus on the MSE loss $\ell(f(\mathbf{w},x_i),y_i)=[f(\mathbf{w},x_i)-y_i]^2/2$.
-The following theorem summarizes the noise covariance near a local or a global minimum with or without regularization.
-The formal statement and proof is given in Section~\ref{app: general}.
+Our result crucially relies on the following two assumptions, which relate to the conditions of different kinds of local minima. \begin{assumption} (Fluctuation decays with batch size) $\Sigma$ is proportional to $S^{-1}$, i.e. $\Sigma = O(S^{-1})$. \end{assumption} This is justified by the results in all the related works \citep{liu2021noise, Xie2020, meng2020dynamic, mori2021logarithmic}, where $\Sigma$ is found to be $O(S^{-1})$.